-Saved from Callback Hell — SitePoint
+Saved from Callback Hell - SitePoint

 Conclusion

 Mastering callbacks in JavaScript is understanding all the minutiae.
 I hope you see the subtle variations in JavaScript functions.
-A callback function becomes misunderstood when one lacks the fundamentals.
+A callback function becomes misunderstood when we lack the fundamentals.
 Once JavaScript functions are clear, SOLID principles soon follow.
 It requires a strong grasp of the fundamentals to get a shot at SOLID programming.
 The inherent flexibility in the language places the burden of responsibility on the programmer.

-What I love the most is JavaScript empowers good programming.
-A good grasp of all the minutiae and fundamentals will take you far in any language.
-This approach is super important with callback functions in vanilla JavaScript.
-By necessity, all the nooks and crannies will take your skills to the next level.
+What I love the most is that JavaScript empowers good programming.
+A good grasp of all the minutiae and fundamentals will take us far in any language.
+This approach to callback functions is super important in vanilla JavaScript.
+By necessity, all the nooks and crannies will take our skills to the next level.

-Husband, father, and software engineer living in Houston Texas.
-Passionate about JavaScript and cyber-ing all the things.